South Pole

 JOOM

 There's one distinctive feature not present in the north.
 The Joom Range is a great cluster of five major and many smaller volcanoes, all heavily glaciated, rising from the cold steppes south of Thurian Rift and west of the Ghasta Sea.
-Central Mt Joom is the tallest, at about 12 km (40,000'); a dozen more top 20,000'.
+Central Mt Joom is the tallest, at about 12 km (40,000'); a dozen more top 20,000', higher than Denali or Kilimanjaro.
 These are massive volcanoes, though steeper in slope than true shield volcanoes like Hawaii, Olympus or Tharn's own Chinchak Range.
-The southern slopes and heights above 2 km are quite barren and largely ice-mantled; but the long south slopes face the sun and block the harsh polar winds; such subpolar microclimates are so mild they might as well be a thousand km further from the pole, and support lichen, grass and even sparse evergreens in some valleys.
-While pastoral camaroos and even small mop communities could probably survive here (if not flourish), these ecological islands are deeply isolated.
-Mamooks are the only residents.
+The southern slopes and heights above 2 km are quite barren and largely ice-mantled; but the long north slopes face the sun and block the harsh polar winds; such subpolar microclimates are so mild they might as well be a thousand km further from the pole, and support lichen, grass and even sparse evergreens in some valleys.

 The Jooms do come alive briefly, each summer: the largest chong-ma (a mamook song-festival) in the south is held in these sheltered valleys, starting on Midsummer Day.
 It's a loud, raucous event, part fair, part singles bar: both sexes (indistinguishable to non-mamooks) sing "songduels" to gain status and impress potential mates.
 The sheer size of the participants (and their booming voices) may cause Terrans to feel as if they're lost among dinosaurs; but under the roaring is a lot of sophistication.
 Mamook songs are usually narrative, always from dreams (or at least pretend to be) and are judged as much on their humor and psychological insight as on beauty of music and voice.